-All students participate in a full PSHRE (Personal, Social, Health and Religious Education) programme that also includes impartial Careers Education Information and Guidance sessions.
-All students benefit from Industry Day in Year 10 and Mock Interview Day in Year 11.
-There are opportunities throughout KS4 for all students to have one to one careers’ guidance meetings, and access a range of bespoke employer engagement activities.
+All students participate in a full PSHRE (Personal, Social, Health and Religious Education) programme that also includes impartial Careers Education Information Advice and Guidance sessions.
+All students benefit from a Mock Interview Day in Year 10.
+There are opportunities throughout KS4 for all students to have one to one careers guidance meetings and access a range of bespoke employer engagement activities.
 Where appropriate, very vulnerable students access Pre-NEET mentoring, to ensure that no students are NEET at the end of KS4.
-Furthermore, all students receive 3 hours of recreational sports across the timetable, and can opt for a diverse range of off-site options.
+Furthermore, all students receive four hours of recreational sports across the timetable, and can opt for a diverse range of off-site options.

 Students can continue to develop their leadership skills via Sports Leadership programmes, and the Language Leaders initiative.
 The Student Librarian scheme and House Council are also open to KS4 students.
-Our Student Leadership Team and team of Student Governors rely on our Year 10 and 11 students to role model to younger students what they are capable of influencing, leading and implementing.
-The Duke of Edinburgh Scheme begins at KS4, and students undertake voluntary activities and new learning, as well as physically demanding expeditions in their pursuit of the Bronze Award.
+Our Student Leadership Team rely on our Year 10 and 11 students to role model to younger students what they are capable of influencing, leading and implementing.
+The Duke of Edinburgh Scheme begins in Year 9, and students undertake voluntary activities and new learning, as well as physically demanding expeditions in their pursuit of the Bronze Award.

 Coding Club and Lego Club are examples of clubs led by KS4 students.

-Independent learning is promoted through Homelearning, and Study Club is available for any student who wishes to attend after school; after school revision sessions operate all year round and are increasingly available for Year 10 as well as Year 11 students.
+Independent learning is promoted through Home Learning, and a KS4 Independent Study group is available for any student who wishes to attend after school; after school revision sessions operate all year round and are increasingly available for Year 10 as well as Year 11 students.

-Visits by employers and to their work places are organised frequently and regularly; career options and requirements are explored through PSHE.
+Visits by employers and to their work places are organised frequently and regularly; career options and requirements are explored through PSHRE.
 The Community Apprentice scheme links students with local employers and promotes students’ employability skills; it is prioritised for students who are socio-economically disadvantaged.

-Every student is able to study three A-Levels, agreed after personalised consultation sessions, delivered across both schools.
+Every student is able to study three Level 3 courses, agreed after personalised consultation sessions, delivered across both schools.
 A range of academic Level 3 qualifications are offered, including the following:

 - English Language